dineshigdd/ai201-project1-unofficial-guide-starter/README.md

      results from an unrelated review" is an explanation. -->

 **Question that failed:**

-**What the system returned:**
+`What are the best three off-campus dining places near Cal Poly Pomona based on top student reviews?` **What the system returned:**
+`
+Based on the context, the following are mentioned as off-campus dining places near Cal Poly Pomona:
+1. Cal Poly Pomona Farm Store (across the street)
+2. Nambah Cafe (a little further up near La Verne, basically right across the university)

+Starbucks is mentioned, but it's on campus, not off-campus.
+The Campus Quad is also mentioned, but it's not a dining place.

+Since there are only two off-campus dining places mentioned, I don't have enough information on the third one.
+`
 **Root cause (tied to a specific pipeline stage):**
+The model retrieved chunks from best-places.txt and off-campus-dining.txt.
+However, these specific documents lacked the necessary context or factual evidence required to rank the 'best three' places.
+Ideally, the LLM should have strictly adhered to its system instructions and responded with: 'I don't have enough information on that.

+The root cause of the issue is a limitation in the text-transformation step.
+Because the model used to read and process the text has a strict limit on how much text it can look at at one time, it cannot grasp the full idea if the text is too long.
+If the important dining reviews were placed too far down in the document, they were cut off before being saved.
+Because the system missed this information, it couldn't understand it and ended up pulling the wrong files.

 **What you would change to fix it:**
+The best way to fix this, within our technical constraints, is to add more information to off-campus-dining.txt and shorten the sentence length.
+Breaking the reviews into shorter, smaller pieces ensures that the text stays under the limit and does not get cut off, allowing the model to fully grasp the information.
 ---

 ## Spec Reflection